LakshmiSravya123/Bigdata/README.md

-# California Housing data EDA
+# California Housing data EDA and data modelling using spark